-I am a first year PhD student at the Department of Statistics working under the supervision of Prof Jane Hutton (Statistics) and Dr Ranjit Lall (Warwick Clinical Trials Unit).
+I am a second year PhD student at the Department of Statistics working under the supervision of Prof Jane Hutton (Statistics) and Dr Ranjit Lall (Warwick Clinical Trials Unit).
 I am funded by an EPSRC Doctoral Training Account studentship.
 My research is focussed on the statistical modelling of skewed semi-continuous data in randomised controlled trials (RCTs) with applications of two-part models in RCTs of chronic pain.
+I am also researching the wider use of Patient Reported Outcome Measures (PROMs) in trauma and rehabilitation studies.

 Prior to my PhD I worked for three years as a Medical Statistician within Warwick Clinical Trials Unit.
 I have been the trial statistician for multiple studies in the areas of trauma, rehabilitation, end of life care and mental health (FixDT, FASHIoN ,MILESTONE, RESPECT, I-WOTCH, FIS).
 In addition I have collaborated with other academics in the unit and at the local teaching hospital, organised conferences and workshops internally and externally.
 I am employed at Warwick CTU on a part time basis (20% FTE).

 Before joining Warwick I worked as a Statistician/Epidemiologist at The Institute of Cancer Research, London where I worked on epidemiological studies of breast cancer in women and men; including a cohort study of over 100,000 women in the UK.

 I have an MSc degree in Medical Statistics from the London School of Hygiene and Medicine and a BSc degree in Mathematics, Operational Research, Statistics and Economics from The University of Warwick.

 - Costa ML, Achten J, Griffin JM, et al. Locking plate fixation versus intramedullary nail fixation for adult patients with a displaced fracture of the distal tibia: a randomised controlled trial (UK FixDT).
 Journal of American Medical Association, Nov 2017.